Siddhi-Nargund/Functional-Annotation-of-Vaginal-Metagenomic-reads/README.md

 # About the Project

-Functional Annotation of Vaginal Metagenomic reads
+(Please refer python notebook for the detailled code and output) Functional Annotation of Vaginal Metagenomic reads

 -	Bacterial vaginosis is caused by predominantly anaerobic microorganisms such as Gardnerella vaginalis and Prevotella, Peptostreptococcus and Bacteroides spp affecting arounds 21.2 million women in United States alone